A Step-by-Step Guide to User Access Reviews + Template

 In addition to protecting an organization's data and IT assets, a user access review is an essential prerequisite for the thorough implementation of security and compliance frameworks.

-Access reviews are mandatory for complying with many of the most common security frameworks and standards including the following:
+Access reviews are mandatory for complying with many of the most common security standards and frameworks including the following:

 The Ultimate Guide to Federal Frameworks